New Coal Ash Rules Deserve Your Attention

 With so many disasters already on record, and the looming promise of more to come, it’s clear that either option is preferable to the rules in place currently (or lack thereof).
 The world might not be watching on December 19th, but we certainly will be.

 Environmental Remediation Experts can assist you with coal ash remediation.
-To request a quote for services, simply visit this link and fill out the form, or give us a call at 888-681-8923.
+To request a quote for services, simply call us at 888-681-8923 or click here to email us.

 Photo Credit: Waterkeeper Alliance Inc.